Stepan-Smid/Efficient-Learning-Long-Range-QS/README.md

 # Efficient-Learning-Long-Range-QS
-Code corresponding to the paper Efficient Learning of Long-Range and Equivariant Quantum Systems, available at https://arxiv.org/abs/2312.17019
+Code corresponding to the paper Efficient Learning of Long-Range and Equivariant Quantum Systems, Štěpán Šmíd and Roberto Bondesan, available at https://arxiv.org/abs/2312.17019